 Essentially the authors of this review searched all published studies on human health and caffeine, then determined the overall consensus among the studies.

 The consensus was consuming 400 milligrams of caffeine per day doesn’t pose a threat to the heart, the bones, or male fertility, and doesn’t cause general toxicity or increased incidents of cancer.
 Consuming caffeine safely means not exceeding this 400 milligrams per day limit.
-The Lesson

 Before consuming an energy drink, look at the number of milligrams of caffeine per serving and the number of servings per container.
 Careful not to blow your whole caffeine allowance in one shot.